Cavan Water Mill

+History

 Milling on this site can be traced back to the 14th century, when there was a Franciscan mill in the same location.

 The current mill was established by the Greene family in 1846.
 During the 1840s, there were 90 working water mills in County Cavan, but at the time this mill was built it was the only one within a two-mile radius.

 The building operated as a mill for more than a century until its closure in the 1960s.
 Following restoration, it operated again for a short while as a working mill for the creation of wholemeal flour for Lifeforce Foods.

-Design of the building
+Design

 The two-storey design has a three-bay extension at split level to the west and a two-storey return to the side.
 An adjacent mill building to the north was removed from its original site and rebuilt here in 1995 as part of the mill's restoration.
-As the only surviving example of one of the five mills that stood in Cavan Town, it is listed on the National Inventory of Architectural Heritage for Ireland.
+Its entry in the National Inventory of Architectural Heritage describes it as the "only surviving example of five mills in Cavan town".
+It is included on the Record of Protected Structures maintained by Cavan County Council.

-MacAdam Turbine
+MacAdam turbine

 Cavan Water Mill operates a MacAdam turbine as opposed to a conventional water wheel.
-The turbine was described as one of the few, if not the only surviving MacAdam turbines in Ulster in 1983.
+The turbine was described, in 1993, as "one of the few, if not the only surviving MacAdam turbines in Ulster".
 The turbine may be an example of 19th-century industrial espionage, as it is believed to be a patent infringing copy of a design by Benoît Fourneyron.
 A similar turbine was installed at Ballincollig Royal Gunpowder Mills, Cork in 1853.